 Application fees, tenant screening fees, and admin costs can add up fast.
 Waiving these fees can give potential tenants one less hurdle to signing a lease agreement.

-In urban areas, parking is often a premium perk.
+In urban areas where parking is limited, having a place for your car is often a premium perk.
 Including a parking space at no cost (or at a reduced fee) can be a meaningful gesture that sets your rental property apart.
+Consider working with nearby lots to coordinate this option.

 7. Utility Credits or Free Utilities

 Covering part or all of the utility bills—like water, trash, or even internet—can make your offer especially appealing, particularly to renters in higher-cost markets.
-All you have to do is set it up on the rent collection apps.
+Often, utilities will even bundle their services at reduced rates, so it may be easier to keep your properties in your own name and take care of it for renters.

 8. Moving Assistance or Gift Cards